Events & Resources

 Contact Us

-The news: OpenAI is acquiring product testing startup Statsig for $1.1 billion and building out its applications division.
+The news: OpenAI will acquire product-testing startup Statsig for $1.1 billion as it expands its applications division.

-• Statsig CEO Vijaye Raji, formerly vice president and head of entertainment at Facebook, will join OpenAI as CTO of Applications.
+Statsig CEO Vijaye Raji, formerly vice president and head of entertainment at Facebook, will join OpenAI as CTO of applications.
+OpenAI said the deal, pending regulatory approval, will help it develop “even better, more responsive experiences for the people and businesses we serve,” per a press release.

-• It could also strengthen OpenAI’s support for developers and companies building on its APIs and lay the foundation for an AI app development platform, similar to what Amazon Web Services did for cloud computing.
+• It could also strengthen OpenAI’s support for developers and companies building on its APIs, laying the foundation for an AI app development platform, similar to what Amazon Web Services (AWS) did for cloud computing.

-The move could position OpenAI as not just a technology provider, but also the owner of an AI app ecosystem.
+It could position OpenAI as not just a model provider, but the owner of an AI app ecosystem.
 OpenAI is trying to own the stack, from core models to a new generation of intelligent, user-facing applications.
+This could drop the barrier between consumer and enterprise apps, allowing marketing teams to build social AI experiences, interactive agents, and personalized content systems, all under OpenAI’s umbrella.

 You've read 0 of 2 free articles this month.